 Is NIST 800-53 Compliance Mandatory?

 However, implementing the NIST 800-53 framework is an option for any entity seeking to improve its supply chain security posture.
-The benefit of voluntarily comply with 800-53 is that it's security controls could also support compliance with other regulation including 23 NY CRR 500.
+The benefit of voluntarily complying with 800-53 is that its security controls could also support compliance with other regulations including 23 NY CRR 500.

 Federal Information Security Management Act (FISMA), a United States Federal law outlining a resilient protection framework for government data, requires the following entities to implement NIST 800-53 security controls: